akbaralinabiev/ceaser-cipher-pyhton/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-Welcome to the Caesar Cipher Game!
-This is a simple Python console application that lets you encrypt and decrypt text using the Caesar cipher.
+Welcome to the Caesar Cipher!
+This is a Python console application that lets you encrypt and decrypt text using the Caesar cipher.

 ## Features